cagries/simple-cpp-raytracer/README.md

 - ShadowRayEpsilon for shifting the contact point when a ray hits a surface so that the reflecting/newly generated ray would not hit the same object.

-Apart from that, scene files include one or more camera data, ambient light and point light parameters, materials and their associated materialID's, and finaly scene geometry information which are sphere and triangle data and indexed triangle mesh data.
+Apart from that, scene files include one or more camera data, ambient light and point light parameters, materials and their associated materialID's, and finally scene geometry information which are sphere and triangle data and indexed triangle mesh data.